Checklist for assessing a BnB / guesthouse online-presence

 • Google Analytics set up and regularly monitored

-Google Maps / Places listing
+Google Maps listing

 • Correct name, phone number, website and location